 Named 'European Car of the Year' in 1969, the PEUGEOT 504 was (and still is) PEUGEOT’s longest-produced commercialised model (3,700,000 examples rolled out until it ceased production in 2006).

 Intended for a middle-class clientele, it also ranked No.1 in Africa and South America thanks to its stability and endurance.

-Advertsied with the slogan ’All of Peugeot in 3.58m‘, the Peugeot 104 was introduced as the world’s shortest four-door saloon at that time.
+Advertised with the slogan ’All of PEUGEOT in 3.58m‘, the PEUGEOT 104 was introduced as the world’s shortest four-door saloon at that time.